angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/02-gameplay.md

 While Entombsday only runs two copies of Griselbrand, you will still find hands that have a copy in them.
 If you're on 7 cards on the draw, it can be correct to keep these hands and use your cleanup step to discard Griselbrand.
-This does not work for Emrakul, since you will never get the opportunity attack before it is exiled to the Shallow Grave or Goryo's Vengeance trigger on your opponents' end step.
+This does not work for Emrakul, since you will never get the opportunity to attack before it is exiled to the Shallow Grave or Goryo's Vengeance trigger on your opponents' end step.